 The Mathematics curriculum in grades three and four is an engaging program in which exploration and discussion are vital components.
 Students are introduced to concepts and then practice these concepts through a variety of hands-on activities.
 This process results in skills that are solidly based in understanding.
 The students work individually as well as with partners or in small group settings.
 By working with others and discussing problems, the students are exposed to different ways of thinking and learn that there is more than one way to solve a problem.
 The curriculum in these grades focuses on addition, subtraction, multiplication, division, geometry, place value, fractions, decimals, percents, statistics, probability, graphing, and measurement.
-The basis of our instruction is the Houghton Mifflin Math series.
-However, activities are drawn from a variety of sources which include internet websites, and interactive whiteboard activities.
+Activities are drawn from a variety of sources which include internet websites, and interactive whiteboard activities.

 The Language Arts curriculum for grades three and four includes the components of reading, writing, grammar, speaking, listening, and spelling.
 These subjects are integrated as much as possible.
 Reading is taught using a variety of quality children’s literature as well as periodicals such as National Geographic and Time for Kids.
 Students work in small guided reading groups and develop multiple strategies for understanding a broad range of fiction and non-fiction text.
 The writing process is stressed throughout grades three through five and practiced daily across the curriculum.
 The organization of ideas is taught through the use of the 4-Square method, graphic organizers, and components of the Six Traits of Writing.
 Writing opportunities include paragraphs, journals, learning logs, poetry, and research reports.
 Grammar is taught through a combination of daily edit and teacher-created activities.
 The Houghton Mifflin Spelling series is used in conjunction with vocabulary words from the content areas for the instruction of spelling.